anttisalonen/progbook/rst/intro.rst

 1. It includes what I think is important for software development from a large variety of topics, saving the reader from the dilemma "what should I learn"
 2. It collates relevant information from lots of sources in one book, saving the reader from going through several separate web sites and books

 It aims to contain an overview of almost everything that I think is important for software developers.
-It doesn't contain *everything*; but it should contain enough for the reader to understand software development, and to be able to read and understand any topic in further detail as needed.
+It doesn't contain *everything*; but it should contain enough for the reader to understand software development, and to be able to read about and understand any topic in further detail as needed.

 The book focuses on learning what software development is about, and the core principles around software development.
 It uses several technologies to this goal (e.g. C, Python, Javascript, HTML, etc.) but is not a book about technologies themselves.
 The reader will learn the basics (or in some cases more) of various technologies along the way, but the focus is on building a foundation for software development.